 - water pouring – coordination skills

-I often emphasise importance of doing Montessori work that requires a few days for children to complete.
+I often emphasise the importance of doing Montessori work that requires a few days for children to complete.
 It teaches them a very important lesson – quality takes time to achieve.
-It also teaches them to be patient and takes excitement of seeing the final result to a whole new level.
+It also teaches them to be patient and takes the excitement of seeing the final result to a whole new level.

-It took about 5-7 days for seeds to start germinate and grow into a seedling.
+It took about 5-7 days for seeds to start to germinate and grow into a seedling.
 Daffodil bulbs are still in the process of growing and every day there is a significant progress that can be observed.
-This is a perfect opportunity for children to learn parts of a plant since it takes a while for plant to grow from bulb to the flower, so child learns each part in the process by repeating it every time they see it.
+This is a perfect opportunity for children to learn parts of a plant since it takes a while for the plant to grow from bulb to the flower, so the child learns each part in the process by repeating it every time they see it.

 I always encourage Blossom to do some form of reflection after we explore a unit.
 This time we used pantomime to do a “seed dance” – we pretended to be a seed that pushes roots down and little shoot up through the soil and transforms into a little seedling.
-She also did recording of her observation in a form of drawing.
+She also did a recording of her observation in a form of drawing.

-After that we are going to learn about the Life cycle of a plant using printables I made.
+After that, we are going to learn about the Lifecycle of a plant using printables I made.
 You can check them out it here.